🧠 Second Brain

 I optimize for saying yes to things that fill up my energy.
 That is not always possible, but if you have that mental model in your mind, you will make better decisions.

 Also, have a compass in mind, like journal on things you want to do in 3-5 years, and align values, principles and purpose.
 Subtract instead of adding more.
-Andrew Thomas calls it the idea of choice, others Minimalism.
+Andrew Thomas calls it The idea of choice, others Minimalism.

 Excerpt from Derek: